Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Summary and Conclusions

-Our approach also allows us to uncover yet another gapless wave in the system: the Axial Vortical Wave.
-According to Eq.~\eqref{eq_AVW_v}, this wave propagates only in the presence of the axial chemical potential $\mu_A$, since its velocity vanishes if $\mu_A = 0$.
+vanishes if $\mu_A = 0$.
 In the case when the other two charge densities are vanishing, the wave exhibits oscillations in the axial charge density, which propagate unidirectionally along (opposite to) the vorticity vector $\boldsymbol{\Omega}$ for $\mu_A < 0$ ($\mu_A > 0$).
 In the presence of the background of vector (helical) charges, the purely axial wave is also accompanied by coherent fluctuations in axial and helical (or vector) charges~\eqref{eq_AVW_mu}, as it is illustrated in Fig. \ref{fig:waves}(c).

-It is important to stress that the appearance of unidirectional transport in this simple homogeneous system is a fascinating and unexpected phenomenon that is distinct from the processes that usually occur in high-temperature plasmas.
+It is noteworthy to stress that the appearance of unidirectional transport in this simple homogeneous system is a fascinating and unexpected phenomenon that is distinct from the processes that usually occur in high-temperature plasmas.
 For example, in most classical acoustics and hydrodynamics, sound waves typically exhibit reciprocal propagation, meaning that the waves can travel forward and backwards along the same path without change in their propagation characteristics.
-On the contrary, the unidirectionally, seen from the point of view of ordinary acoustical waves, emerges as a result of the meticulously engineered breaking of time-reversal symmetry in the medium through which sound waves propagate.
+On the contrary, the unidirectionality, seen from the point of view of ordinary acoustical waves, emerges as a result of the meticulously engineered breaking of time-reversal symmetry in the medium through which sound waves propagate.
 For example, in systems that break the time-reversal symmetry, sound waves can be engineered to propagate in one direction while being significantly attenuated in the opposite direction~\cite{Cummer2016}.

 The theoretical basis for unidirectional sound transport can, for example, be linked to the concept of topological insulators that represent materials that maintain propagating excitations only along their surface and not through their bulk~\cite{Moore2010}.
 Analogously, the unidirectional transport of sound waves has been realized through specific mechanisms, such as using exotic active materials with time-varying properties, creating asymmetric structures that induce directional bias, or employing magnetic fields in conjunction with magneto-acoustic materials~\cite{Nash2015}.